aws-samples/network-access-analyzer-multi-account-analysis/README.md

     A CFT to be deployed via StackSet across all member accounts (including the AWS Org Root/Management account).
 This will create an IAM Role which can be assumed by the NAA script during processing.

 - naa-exclusions.csv:
+    >Note: This file will be created automatically during the initial script execution.
-    CSV formatted file which allows known good findings to be excluded from future analysis finding output.
+    The CSV formatted file which allows known good findings to be excluded from future analysis finding output.
 Findings are pattern matched and must be exact.

     Format:
     resource_id,secgroup_id,sgrule_cidr,sgrule_portrange